angular/angular/aio/content/guide/http.md

 <div class="alert is-helpful">

-The sample app for this guide doesn't have a server that accepts uploaded files.
+The sample application for this guide doesn't have a server that accepts uploaded files.
 The `UploadInterceptor` in `app/http-interceptors/upload-interceptor.ts` intercepts and short-circuits upload requests by returning an observable of simulated events.